zbum/netty-spring-example/README.md

 # Netty spring Example
 TCP communication server with Netty And SpringBoot

-This TCP Communication Service is a simple example for developer who wants to make tcp service with Spring-Boot and Netty.
+This TCP Communication Service is the simple backend application for developer who wants to make tcp service with Spring-Boot and Netty.

 ## Feature